bepostle/bepostle.github.io/README.md

 ## Lessons Learned:

-* It's inspired me to continue to produce high-quality work product now that I have a central place to showcase it
 * Great refresher on technical skills like writing basic HTML and CSS, pushing to a Github respository from the terminal, and optimizing my IDE with add-ons like browser-refresh
+* It's inspired me to find more ways to visually showcase my work

 ## Contact